 I recently had the realization that I derive the most value from changing and growing as a person.
-New hobbies, that first bite of a well-executed recipe, realizing how foolish my perspective and actions had been the previous year, and particularly the journey started here with Grit and Dynamite – all help me realize a state of mind I could never describe and thought was only a reward for those that had “succeeded”.
+New hobbies, that first bite of a well-executed recipe, realizing how foolish my perspective and actions had been the previous year, and particularly the journey started here with Grit + Dynamite – all these kinds of things help me realize a state of mind I could never describe and thought was only a reward for those that had “succeeded”.

 It’s not that I didn’t believe in the idea of change and growth – I’ve sought out countless books and discussions on the subject and given the same advice whenever someone felt I was worth asking for input – but it didn’t truly register.
 I never had that moment where I sat down and looked back at the progression of my life and tried to understand that pattern that strung the upward swings together.